X

 | Drug class | Non-steroidal anti-inflammatory drug (NSAID) |

-Typical indications: back pain, headaches, joint pain, period pain, toothache, and fever.
+Typical uses: back pain, headaches, joint pain, period pain, toothache, and fever.

-Ibuprofen inhibits the enzymes cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2).
-These enzymes produce prostaglandins — messenger substances that trigger and amplify pain, fever, and inflammation.
-Inhibiting both enzymes reduces prostaglandin production, relieving pain, fever, and inflammation.
+Ibuprofen inhibits the enzymes cyclo-oxygenase-1 (COX-1) and cyclo-oxygenase-2 (COX-2).
+These enzymes produce prostaglandins – messenger substances that trigger and amplify pain, fever, and inflammation.
+By inhibiting both enzymes, prostaglandin production falls, which relieves pain, fever, and inflammation.

-COX-2 is mainly active at sites of inflammation and is the actually intended target.
-COX-1, by contrast, has a protective function: it produces prostaglandins that protect the stomach lining and forms thromboxane A2 in the platelets.
-When COX-1 is inhibited, the stomach lining loses its protection — which explains the stomach problems.
-And thromboxane levels fall, affecting blood clotting.
+COX-2 is active above all at sites of inflammation and is the actually desired target.
+COX-1, on the other hand, has a protective function: it produces prostaglandins that protect the stomach lining and form thromboxane A2 in the platelets.
+When COX-1 is inhibited, the stomach lining loses its protection – this explains the stomach problems.
+And the thromboxane level falls, which affects blood clotting.

-Diclofenac is considerably more COX-2-selective than ibuprofen — it inhibits COX-2 more strongly relative to COX-1.
-COX-2 in the blood vessels produces prostacyclin, which dilates vessels and inhibits clot formation.
-Strong COX-2 inhibition shifts the balance towards thromboxane — vasoconstriction and thrombosis tendency.
-With ibuprofen, this effect is smaller than with diclofenac, but present — especially at higher doses above 1,200 mg daily.
-Above this threshold, ibuprofen's risk of heart attack also rises measurably.
+Diclofenac is considerably more COX-2-selective than ibuprofen – it inhibits COX-2 more strongly relative to COX-1.
+COX-2 in the blood vessels produces prostacyclin, which widens the vessels and inhibits clot formation.
+Inhibiting COX-2 strongly shifts the balance in favour of thromboxane – that is, vasoconstriction and a tendency to thrombosis.
+With ibuprofen this effect is smaller than with diclofenac, but present – especially at higher doses above 1,200 mg daily.
+Above this threshold, the heart-attack risk of ibuprofen also rises measurably.

-Ibuprofen lysinate is ibuprofen combined with the amino acid lysine.
-This salt dissolves in water considerably faster than conventional ibuprofen — and is therefore absorbed more quickly by the small intestine.
-Onset of action is approximately 15–20 minutes earlier.
-Important: potency and duration of action are identical — ibuprofen lysinate is not stronger, only faster.
-For acute attacks such as migraine or sudden severe headaches, it is therefore the better choice.
-It is also somewhat easier on the stomach when taken on an empty stomach than conventional ibuprofen.
+Ibuprofen lysinate is ibuprofen that has been combined with the amino acid lysine.
+This salt dissolves in water considerably faster than conventional ibuprofen – and is thereby absorbed faster from the small intestine.
+The onset of action is about 15–20 minutes earlier.
+Important: the strength and duration of action are identical – ibuprofen lysinate is not a stronger ibuprofen, only a faster one.
+For acute attacks such as migraine or sudden severe headaches it is therefore the better choice.
+It is also tolerated somewhat better on an empty stomach than classic ibuprofen.

-The principle is: as low as possible, for as short a time as necessary.
-This is not a hollow phrase — every additional day and every additional 200 mg increases the gastric, renal, and cardiac risk.
-NICE guidelines recommend NSAIDs at the lowest effective dose for the shortest possible time.
+The principle is: as low as possible, for as short a time as needed.
+This is not an empty phrase – every extra day and every extra 200 mg raises the gastric, renal, and cardiac risk.
+The German National Care Guideline on Low Back Pain recommends NSAIDs at the lowest effective dose for the shortest possible time.

 | Use | Single dose | Max. daily dose | Note |